aywengo/ChessChallenge/readme.md

 ## Algorithm

-The idea is simple: find unique board configuration putting pieces consequently by priority and count every single one if it's safe for every chess piece in set.
+The idea is simple: find unique board configurations putting pieces consequently according to priority and count every single one if it's safe for every chess piece in set.

-If put Queen onto empty 7x7 board, it lefts 19-25 safe positions for other pieces.
+If put Queen onto empty 7x7 board, it lefts 19-25 unsafe positions for other pieces.
 Accordingly: Rook: 13; Bishop: 7 - 13; Knight: 2 - 8; King: 4 - 8.
 In this way, the amount of following iterations reduces drastically.
 That makes time of execution short.